Gaukurinn and the Golden Gang

 Home of weird Icelandic comedy and karaoke nights.

-Once a week, in downtown Reykjavik, there is an open-mic comedy night called GoldenGang Comedy at a bar with beer, a stage and board games called Gaukurrin.
-It's a lively bar that has a steady mix of young weekday drinking locals, semi-permanent students and curious tourists.
-Icelanders here are in their natural evening habitat: a bar with something quirky going on.
+Once a week in downtown Reykjavik there is an open-mic comedy night by GoldenGang Comedy with beer, a stage and board games.
+It's a lively place and local watering-hole, full of semi-permanent students and curious tourists.
+Icelanders are here in their natural habitat.

-Seeing a group of people with a healthy amount of body art, sit in a room, on a cold Monday night, get drunk and jovially encouraging each act was refreshing.
+Seeing a group of people with a healthy amount of body art sitting in a room on a cold Monday night, getting drunk and encouraging each and every act was refreshing.
 Icelanders have to brave some crappy conditions to get to the pub, I guess that helps.
-Once you walk there through the sideways 40km/h snow you might as well get half-cut and be nice to people int he same warm dry room as you.
+Once you walk through the sideways 40km/h snow you might as well get half-cut and be nice to people in the same warm dry room as you.

-There's an example of an Icelandic comic (not at Gaukurrin) that pretty much follows the style below...
+There's an example of an Icelandic comic (not at Gaukurinn) that pretty much follows the style below...

-Events like this are what makes people fall in love with the weirdness and loveliness of low-context communities like Reykjavik's comedy scene in Iceland.
+Events like this are what make people fall in love with the weirdness and loveliness of low-context communities like the Icelandic comedy scene.
 If you are in Reykjavik on a Monday night, don't miss it and DO NOT bring anyone who is easily offended.